ScopeLift/foundry-template/README.md

 - Validates constants and immutables are in `ALL_CAPS`.
 - Validates internal functions in `src/` start with a leading underscore.
 - Validates function names and visibility in forge scripts to 1 public `run` method per script. [^script-abi]

+### Test Structure

+The test structure is configured to follow recommended [best practices](https://github.com/mds1/foundry-book/blob/best-practices/src/tutorials/best-practices.md).
+It's strongly recommended to read that document, as it covers a range of aspects.
+Consequently, the test structure is as follows:

+- The core protocol deploy script is `script/Deploy.sol`.
+  This deploys the contracts and saves their addresses to storage variables.
+- The tests inherit from this deploy script and execute `Deploy.run()` in their `setUp` method.
+  This has the effect of running all tests against your deploy script, giving confidence that your deploy script is correct.
+- Each test contract serves as `describe` block to unit test a function, e.g. `contract Increment` to test the `increment` function.

 ## Configuration